-The school website is uploaded by the ICT coordinator.
-All classes can submit documents and photographs for publication.
+The school website is uploaded by all staff.
 Photographs including images of children need to be checked for parental permission and meet the criteria shown below before submission.

 Digital and Video Images

 As a school we will ensure that if we publish any photographs or videos of children online, we will: